Boost psychological well-being with coaching

 5. Purpose in life

 No matter what your purpose is, it should motivate you and give you energy to work toward it every day.
-When you feel like your life has meaning and is part of bettering the world, your psychological well-being will improve.
+When you feel like your life has meaning and is part of bettering the world, your psychological and emotional well-being will improve.

 6. Self-acceptance